 I think the answer to this question is going to depend on what you will be doing with the custard when it is done.

 If you are going to be filling a pastry shell with it then it makes sense to make the custard thicker.
-If you are just eating a dish of custard it doesn’t have to be quite as thick.
+If you are just eating a dish of it, it doesn’t have to be quite as thick.

-To get the perfect thickness when you bake keto custard in the oven, just insert a knife to make sure that the custard is cooked.
+To get the perfect thickness when you bake keto custard in the oven, just insert a knife to make sure that it is cooked.
 If the knife comes out with runny residue on it, then continue to cook it a little longer, checking it every 1-2 minutes to see if the knife comes out clean but the custard is still jiggly.

 If you bake it too long, when it cools off the texture will be overcooked and too thick.